primer/contribute/content/how-to-contribute.md

 All contributions to Primer need to follow our [code of conduct](https://github.com/github/primer/blob/main/CODE_OF_CONDUCT.md).

-If at any time you get stuck or need help, head to #primer on Slack or start a discussion in this repo with your question.
+If at any time you get stuck or need help, head to #primer on Slack or start a discussion in github/primer with your question.

 <Note>Please note that at this time, we are not looking for external contributions from non-GitHub staff.
 Some of the links included in these documents are only available to GitHub staff.</Note>